 The building is on a public water supply system.
 The building is connected to the municipal sewer system.
 Copper tubing is used for the water supply piping.
-ABS plastic is used for the drain, waste and vent pipes.
+ABS plastic, copper and cast iron is used for the drain, waste and vent pipes.